TrisPatt/Riff-Raff-Band/README.md

 ![colour pallette](assests/images/Screenshot-colour.webp)

-- The font used for the logo is Archivo black
+- The font used for the logo and headings is Archivo black
 - The main font used is Montserratt
 - No wireframe software was used in the design.
-The design was scripted on old fashioned pen and paper
+The design was scripted on pen and paper

 ## Technologies used